TechG3n/aconf/README.md

-# Atlas and Aegis Configuration Tool
+# Multi Mitm Configuration Tool

-This tool was originally meant to easily convert MAD ATVs to RDM+Atlas devices but has been made more generic over time.
+This tool will help you install your favorite mitm(s) on different ATVs and keep them up2date & running.
-Today it will/can:
+Once set up, you don't need ADB/SSH access to the devices.
-- Setup and monitor devices with Atlas or Aegis - a mixed setup is possible too
+- Setup and monitor devices with Atlas, Aegis or cosmog - a mixed setup is possible too
 - (still) allows for easy conversion from MAD
-- enable atlas monitor to act upon disturbances
+- enable a mitm dependend monitor to act upon disturbances
 - enable atvdetails sender/receiver to have all version related info, cpu/mem and monitor statistics of atv stored to db
-- automatic update of atlas/aegis, pogo and scripts
+- automatic update of mitm, pogo and scripts

 ## Setup aconf server side
 1. Clone aconf, the directory must be reachable from the web (and kept up-to-date)
 2. It's highly recommended to add basic auth to the aconf directory.
 For more info see <https://ubiq.co/tech-blog/how-to-password-protect-directory-in-nginx/>
-3. Copy versions.example and atlas_config.json.example and/or aegis_config.json.example and fill out the details.
+3. Copy versions.example and [mitm]_config.json.example and fill out the details.
 Make sure not to change `"deviceName":"dummy"`, deviceName will either be set to rgc origin in case of MAD atv or it will be set to a temporary name which can be changed in Atlas Dashboard
 Some hints for the versions file:
 ```
 atlas_md5                        - the hash of the atlas.apk (In Case the APK changes but version number is still the same)